The Immortal Life of Henrietta Lacks (film)

-The Immortal Life of Henrietta Lacks is a drama television film directed by George C. Wolfe and starring Oprah Winfrey and Rose Byrne.
+The Immortal Life of Henrietta Lacks is a 2017 American drama television film directed by George C. Wolfe and starring Oprah Winfrey and Rose Byrne.
 It is based on the book of the same name by Rebecca Skloot and documents the story of Henrietta Lacks, who was diagnosed with cervical cancer in the 1950s, and whose cancer cells (later known as HeLa) would change the course of cancer treatment.

 The film premiered on HBO on April 22, 2017.

+Background

+In January 1951, Henrietta Lacks suffered complications while giving birth.
+A biopsy taken in February confirmed that she had cervical cancer.
+Lacks died in October, having never been told that cells from her tumor were being used for research; not sharing this information was common practice in the United States at the time.
+Cell biologist George Otto Gey found that the cells could be kept alive, and developed into what is – at the time of writing – the oldest immortalised cell line and one of the most commonly used in medical (not just cancer) research; previously, cells cultured from other human cells would survive for only a few days, but cells from Lacks' tumor behaved differently.